 Lack of prosthetic training

-Amputees who do not receive prosthetic training from an occupational or physical therapist become frustrated with their inability to use and control the prosthesis effectively.
+Amputees who do not receive prosthetic training from a clinical therapy specialist become frustrated with their inability to use and control the prosthesis effectively.
 Without the support and expertise of a therapist who's experienced in upper limb prosthetic rehabilitation, patients are more likely to give up on using their device.

 Being fit with the wrong prosthesis

 People with upper limb loss or difference who are treated by a general prosthetic provider may be fit with a prosthesis that is not appropriate for their functional goals.
 This can result in dissatisfaction with the performance of the prosthesis that leads them to stop wearing it.
 Upper limb prosthetic specialists educate amputees about all of the prosthetic options that are available and help them determine which device will allow them to achieve their individual goals.